 The right tools and equipment for the job

-As with all trades, baking does require proper equipment and tools.
-However, don’t feel like you can’t bake great cookies if don’t have a gourmet kitchen.
+As with all trades, baking requires proper equipment and tools.
+However, don’t feel you can’t bake great cookies if don’t have a gourmet kitchen.
 We can always make do with what we have.
 Make a wish list for the things you don’t have and watch for great deals on high-quality items.

 Here are a few things I find valuable when baking cookies from scratch:

 - Heavy-duty, aluminum baking sheets with a rim: A good baking sheet will create evenly baked cookies and consistent results.
 The rim keeps the cookies from sliding off of the sheet when you are moving the cookies.